 The "RB-66C" was the only purpose-built B-66 EW variant.
 It carried ELINT gear to spot adversary radars and other "emitters", as well as ECM gear including radio frequency (RF) jammers and chaff pods, with a chaff pod fitted under the wing outboard of each engine.
 Jammer pods were fitted to the wingtips.
 There were seven crew -- the traditional pilot, navigator, and gunner, plus four EWOs in a bombbay compartment, sitting on downward-firing ejection seats.

 Initial flight of the RB-66C was on 29 October 1955, with 36 built at the Douglas plant in Tulsa, Oklahoma, into 1957 -- all earlier B-66s had been built at Long Beach.
 Later production had the tail turret removed, with more EW gear put in its place, and the gunner dropped from the crew list.
 RB-66Cs were otherwise similar to the B/RB-66B; early production had J71-A-11 engines, but later production had J71-A-13 engines, which were also retrofitted to the older machines.
 They were redesignated "EB-66C" in 1966.
+From early on, they were performing electronic intelligence missions in Europe, skirting the edge of the Iron Curtain to spot radars and other "emitters".

 * The final production version of the B-66 was the "WB-66D", a weather reconnaissance variant, with 36 built at the Tulsa plant.
 It was generally similar to the RB-66C, even retaining the tail turret, but carried a payload of meteorological instruments instead of reconnaissance gear.
 There were five crew -- the usual pilot, navigator, and gunner, along with two systems operators sitting in a bombbay capsule.
 36 WB-66Ds were built, with initial flight of the first on 26 June 1957 and the last delivered in 1958.
 They were all powered by Allison J71-A-13 engines.

 * The WB-66Ds were phased out in the mid-1960s, but the other variants remained in heavy use at the time in the EW role.
-TAC RB-66Cs flew missions over Cuba during the Missile Crisis of 1962.
+TAC RB-66Cs flew missions around Cuba during the Missile Crisis of 1962.
 They were deployed to Southeast Asia in the spring of 1965, operating out of Takhli Air Base in Thailand.

-Demand for EW assets in the conflict was so great that 13 B-66Bs were converted to an "EB-66B" ECM configuration, while 52 RB-66Bs were similarly modified to the "EB-66E" ECM configuration.
+Demand for EW assets in the conflict was so great that 13 B-66Bs were converted to an "EB-66B" ECM configuration, while 52 RB-66Bs were similarly converted to the "EB-66E" ECM configuration.
 The EB-66s were used early on to escort strike packages over North Vietnam, but since they were relatively slow they were removed from this duty once strike aircraft were fitted with self-protection jammer pods.
 The EB-66s were then used as "standoff jammers", generally to blind long-range North Vietnamese search radars.

 * The USAF was the only military user of the B-66; none were exported.
 B-66s were occasionally used for test and trials duties.
 Two B-66Bs were modified for parachute test drops of models of Gemini and Apollo space capsules.
 These two aircraft had their bombbay doors removed, with the capsules carried semi-externally.

 Two WB-66Ds were also modified by Northrop to the "X-21A" configuration as part of a NASA-led program, with a new laminar-flow wing that featured sets of spanwise slots, intended to eliminate turbulent "boundary layer" air on the surface of the wing and improve aerodynamic efficiency.
-These machines were also powered by General Electric XJ79-GE-13 turbojets providing 42.2 kN (4,300 kgp / 9,490 lbf) thrust, with the engines mounted alongside the rear fuselage.
+These machines were powered by General Electric XJ79-GE-13 turbojets providing 42.2 kN (4,300 kgp / 9,490 lbf) thrust, with the engines mounted alongside the rear fuselage.
 Bleed air from the engines was used to drive a suction system to pull air in through the wing slots.

 The X-21As had a crew of five, with a pilot and two flight test engineers in the cockpit and two flight test engineers in a bombbay compartment.
 The results of the test did show that the new wing provided much improved range, but the wing had to be kept perfectly clean to work.
 The scheme was judged impractical and abandoned.